 8. Games at the SONY press conference

 This prediction is about which games will be prominently shown at SONY’s press conference, and I am talking 3rd party here.
-I can already see 2 big ones with Resident Evil 2 Remake and Shenmue 3.
+I can already see 2 big ones with Resident Evil 2 Remake and Shenmue 3 [Shenmue 3 will not be at E3, confirmed by the dev team].
 Destiny 2 will probably also be there with some SONY (time-)exclusive DLC announcements as well as Call of Duty WWII.
 The one I am not so sure about yet because it would make more sense to show off at Tokyo Game Show is the Final Fantasy VII Remake, but you’ll never know.
 Oh, and don’t forget that Death Stranding gameplay demo that Kojima will be presenting comfortably between the live demos of The Last of Us Chapter 2 and the new God of War game; because it’s time now.
 Seriously.
 Also – I know chances are slim, but: can I please get The Order 1887?
 I want to know how the story will proceed, how the characters will be developed.

 With the recent success of Ghost Recon Wildlands and For Honor, Ubisoft is in a strong position and I think Assassins Creed [CONFIRMED] and The Crew [CONFIRMED] will only be two of the existing franchises that will have a sequel announced this E3.
 Other than that though, I could imagine Ubisoft to either announce a new Watchdogs or a new Division Addon as well.
 Plus, I expect some Nintendo Switch games, but more on that within the Nintendo predictions.
 Oh, and FarCry 5 [CONFIRMED] in a kind of Wild West theme [modern Midwest? setting confirmed].
 It’s a thing, believe!